-University of Washington students Jeffrey Weng and Connor Lee have created an awesome Radial Solenoid Engine to create a alternative to a combustion engine in their dorm.
+University of Washington students Jeffrey Weng and Connor Lee have created an awesome Radial Solenoid Engine as an alternative to a combustion engine in their dorm.
+This innovative project showcases their engineering prowess and creativity, offering a glimpse into the future of engine technology.

 The easiest way to approach a project like this would have been to use a microcontroller.
 A simple program running on an Arduino could have easily provided the timing to switch power to each solenoid in succession.
 [Jeffrey Weng] and [Connor Lee], however, took a much more interesting approach by controlling timing via a simple distributor.
 This works in the same way a spark distributor on a combustion engine would have worked, except it’s actually providing the power to actuate the solenoids instead of providing just an ignition spark.